atxrenegade/rails_trail_tracker/README.md

 	 	### Logout

 		### Top Nav
-		The top nav bar allows for rapid navigation to the users Trails, Hikes, Profile, Gallery, and Home pages, and to quick Logout button.
+		The top nav bar allows for rapid navigation to the users Trails, Hikes, zProfile, Gallery, and Home pages, and to quick Logout button.

 ## Prerequisites